 The film is a short film called Hilang, or Lost – it’s got two names – and it’s a ten-minute film that I wrote and co-directed with Jonathan Soerjoko, who is a friend of mine.

-We’re both Indonesian-Australians from Sydney, and it’s essentially about what it means to feel displaced in your own hometown.
-I think we came to the subject matter by saying, “Let’s do the film about what this year has been like for us” – because we both moved to Indonesia to essentially learn Indonesian.
+We’re both Indonesian-Australians (I’m from Melbourne), and so it’s essentially about what it means to feel displaced in your own hometown.
+I think we came to the subject matter by saying, “Let’s do the film about what this year has been like for us” – because we both moved to Indonesia to, essentially, learn Indonesian.

 The film is about two women who meet on a beach and exchange stories about their families and their lives.
 They talk about the family members they miss, and so on.
 It turns out that one of the women is the aunt of the other woman, but from another time – so it’s a little mystical and fantastical.

 In terms of the message, we specifically made the film for ReelOzInd, so basically wanted to draw on the idea of water as a separator of families, and how more and more these days people are separated from their families by water, by the ocean.
 It’s all about longing.

 I came from my usual headspace of a theatremaker, where I would make my own material and perform in it.
 But this turns out to be rather hard to film… nevertheless, I was acting in it and I also screenwrote.

 I previously graduated from the VCA in theatre practice, which is essentially about acting but also writing for theatre.

 Joe was inspired by the Japanese director Akira Kurosawa.
 We watched a beautiful film of his called Dreams, about a young Japanese boy who meets the spirits of a destroyed peach orchard.